 Methodology and approach

 The DNV evaluation team (“team”) first reviewed program documentation, including a sample presentation, other marketing collateral, templates of the letter of intent, regression modeling agreement, SEM implementation agreement, program/operations manuals, and M&V plans.
-This review informed the development of program staff interviews and assessment of program design against identified best practices.
+This review informed the development of utility program staff interviews and assessment of program design against identified best practices.

-The team fielded in-depth interviews (IDIs) to gather perspectives about the SEM program from different program actors: program staff and implementers, participants, partial participants, and non-participants.
+The team fielded in-depth interviews (IDIs) to gather perspectives about the SEM program from different program actors: utility program staff and implementation vendors, participants, partial participants, and non-participants.
 Partial participants are defined as customers that applied for the program and/or started participating in the program but dropped out at some stage prior to implementing projects and receiving an incentive.

-The DNV evaluation team interviewed seven program staff and implementers, three participants, and one partial participant.
-The team reached out to nonparticipants as well (i.e., those who were contacted by members of the program team but opted not to participate in the program) for an interview.
-However, none agreed to participate in an interview.
-SEM program staff provided contact information for implementers, participants, partial participants, and nonparticipants to DNV.
-The team attempted to recruit contacts via email as a primary method of communication, followed by two phone calls after three email attempts were exhausted and SEM program staff were notified of the outreach.
+The team interviewed seven utility program staff and implementation vendors, three participants, and one partial participant.
+The team also reached out to nonparticipants (i.e., those who were contacted by members of the program team but opted not to participate in the program); however, none agreed to participate in an interview.
+SEM utility program staff provided contact information for implementation vendors, participants, partial participants, and nonparticipants to DNV.
+The team attempted to recruit contacts via email as a primary method of communication, followed by two phone calls after three email attempts were exhausted, and SEM utility program staff were notified of the outreach.
 The team used phone and video conferencing as the medium for conducting the interviews.

 Findings, conclusions, and recommendations

-The team investigated seven topic areas during the interviews.
-The seven topics were:
+The team investigated seven topic areas during the interviews:

 Barriers to participation